 People forget about the size of their webpage – designers do too!

 It’s a long question, but it’s the result of websites we are finding quite often now.
 People just don’t think about it, and why would they?
-With Fibre and Broadband speeds the way they are, you have a website built (or build it yourself) and you see that it downloads.
-You don’t consider how long it takes to download, nor what search engines *consider* when scanning your website.
+With Fibre and Broadband speeds the way they are, you have a website built and you see that it downloads.
+You don’t consider how long it takes to download, nor what search engines consider when scanning your website.

 Why is a big website page size bad?

 Google (and others of course) consider that a website page is paramount to customer experience.
-There is more to it than that, but that is the basic understanding.
 If you are on a 3G connection and you are downloading a 30mb page, it will take a long time.
 Think about your customer – do you want them to be waiting and waiting for your page to load.
 Images to load up one by one… 20, 30 or so images, all loading up.
 It’s not a good time to have.

 What is a good size website page?

 Great question we feel, and the answer is…. low.
 We have had ecommerce pages with banners and promos that are under 3.5mb.
 But also pages around 4.5mb.
 This we feel is acceptable.
 We have website pages on our site that are under 2mb, and they rank extremely well, but the problem is, what if your page is a GALLERY.

 The bulk of the site of a Gallery page is in the images, but a good website will show “thumbnail” images, and then the full size when you click on them.
 Otherwise, if each images is 300kb – 2mb, and you have 10 – 20 images, then your page size will be sky high.
 We have very smart SEO methods for preventing it all from downloading at one time though.
 So if your page ‘totals’ 15mb, it doesn’t mean the user is downloading that at the start!